By William Cohen-Kiraly, © February 2017

 I nodded curtly.

+Cargill put his hand on my shoulder.
 “There’s something you don’t know yet and this is not for anyone else to know.
-Sheriff Jenkins trusts you so I’m gonna trust you.”
+My boss, Sheriff Jenkins, trusts you so I’m gonna trust you.”

 “You have my word.”
 I said.

 “It wasn’t just the clowns we found in the trunk.
 It also contained about 12 purses and 20-some wallets stolen from people all over Alabama, Florida, Georgia and Mississippi.
 Money and credit cards were gone.”

 It’s times like this that I appreciate the painted-on smile.
 I couldn’t believe what he was saying and if he could have read my expression, he probably wouldn’t have kept talking.

 “There’s been a lot of reports of things gone missing at circuses in Alabama this year.
 ALEA has been ‘looking into it’” He used air quotes around those words.
 ALEA is the Alabama Law Enforcement Agency, a kind of fusion of State Patrol and State Bureau of Investigation.
 We both knew that state politics often meant sweeping inconvenient local problems under the rug, “And”, the deputy continued, “there are some on the state level who would love nothing better than to pin this all on some dead clowns.”

 “But you don’t buy it?”
 I asked him after a moment of silence.